pradhyumnawagle/cannabis-laws-and-treatment-use-augsynth/README.md

-# Supplementary code for "The impact of medical cannabis laws on cannabis and opioid use disorder treatment and overdose-related healthcare utilization among adults with chronic non-cancer pain" (McGinty, et al. 2025)
+# Supplementary code for "The impact of medical cannabis laws on cannabis and opioid use disorder treatment and overdose-related healthcare utilization among adults with chronic non-cancer pain"
-This repository stores code for the study: The impact of medical cannabis laws on cannabis and opioid use disorder treatment and overdose-related healthcare utilization among adults with chronic non-cancer pain.
+_Emma E. McGinty, Christie Lee Luo, Nicholas J. Seewald, Elizabeth A. Stuart, Kayla N. Tormohlen, Pradhyumna Wagle_ This repository stores code for the study: The impact of medical cannabis laws on cannabis and opioid use disorder treatment and overdose-related healthcare utilization among adults with chronic non-cancer pain.
 Included are R scripts for data cleaning, running the Augmented Synthetic Control model, generating summary statistics, aggregating results across states and time, and plotting time series graphs.